 Calls for national unity are increasing in response to today’s national divides.
 Americans yearn to move past the polarization afflicting our country.
 Knitting this country back together is essential, but will be neither easy nor quick.
 Coming together will require a focused, sustained, multi-faceted effort.
-In his inaugural address, President Biden proclaimed that we “can do this if we open our souls instead of hardening our hearts.”
-Sibling Cities USA is designed to be a leader in this effort so that “disagreement does not lead to disunion.”
+Reminiscent of President Eisenhower speaking of Sister Cities International, President Biden in his inaugural address proclaimed that we “can do this if we open our souls instead of hardening our hearts.”
+Sibling Cities USA's mission is to bring Americans together so that “disagreement does not lead to disunion.”

 Showcase each city’s unique heritage, culture, and attributes.